 Despite the data explosion of recent years, the business world has become significantly less predictable.
 If you’re an incumbent in a well-established industry, the world is not only accelerating — it’s pulling the rug from underneath your feet.
 Jeff Immelt, former chairman and CEO of GE, said it perfectly: “If you go to bed tonight as an industrial company, you’re going to wake up tomorrow a software and analytics company.”

 A catalyst for this accelerating rate of change is technology advancement.
 As Marc Andreessen stated back in 2011, “software is eating the world.”
-With this comes a new breed of digital native organisation that thrives in conditions of volatility.
+This has ushered in the digital-native organisation that thrives in conditions of volatility.
 Highly responsive, customer-centric and experimental, they reimagine consumer experiences and are quick to take new products, services and business models to market.
 In turn, they further increase the connectedness, speed and interdependence of society, fertilising the ground for others to disrupt in their wake.

 Such companies are upending decades-old industries by introducing an indescribably thin digital layer that sits on top of the traditional supply chains, effectively owning the highly profitable customer interaction.
-Consumer behaviours are evolving as a result.
-The number of touch-points are increasing, and expectations are at an unprecedented level.
-The line between physical and virtual worlds is blurring, with growing demand for consistent and often seamless experiences across both.
+As a result, consumer behaviours are evolving and the number of touch-points is increasing.
+Expectations are at an unprecedented level.
+The line between physical and virtual worlds is blurring, with a growing demand for consistent and often seamless experiences across both.

 An organisation’s ability to survive now depends upon its responsiveness to customer and market needs — a capability bred out by a century of scientific management.
 In the words of Charles Darwin, “It is not the strongest species that survive, nor the most intelligent, but the ones most responsive to change.”